The Dell OptiPlex 7010 is a business orientated Small Form Factor machine released around 2012. It is based on the Intel Q77 Express chipset.

 Additional RAM will only make a significant difference if the applications that you typically run demand more RAM than you have.
 In my opinion, 4Gb is the minimum to run Windows 10 smoothly.

-The Optiplex 7010 uses DDR3 which is quite expensive and depending on how much you already have, might not be a worthwhile upgrade.
-My machine had only 2Gb installed when it was new, so I bought an 2 x 4Gb sticks from eBay for £10, the same upgrade from Crucial was around £50.
+The Optiplex 7010 uses DDR3 PC3-12800 which is quite expensive and depending on how much you already have, might not be a worthwhile upgrade.
+My machine had only 2Gb installed, so I bought 2 x 8Gb sticks from Amazon.

-Upgrading the CPU could make a lot of difference to the OptiPlex 7010, depending on a couple of factors:
+Upgrading the CPU can make a lot of difference to the performance of the OptiPlex 7010, depending on what CPU the machine already has and what you are using it for.

 According to the technical guidebook, these are the CPUs officially supported for the OptiPlex 7010 SFF: